cyberblast/WebServer/readme.md

 ## Contribution & Collaboration

-First, before deciding to contribute to this repository please read and accept LICENSE.txt & CONTRIBUTING.txt.
+First, before deciding to contribute to this repository please read and accept LICENSE & CONTRIBUTING files.
 Any contribution requires and assumes full consent.

 ## Legal implications